Eligible patients and consumers organisations

 IDF Europe is a mixture of patient organisations and organisations of healthcare professionals.
 It organises Together we are stronger meetings aiming at advocacy and awareness-building for people with diabetes and all those who care about them.
 The Board and staff of IDF Europe also work with European institutions to bring diabetes and other non-communicable diseases issues to the attention of these institutions in partnership with other diabetes stakeholders.

 The International Gaucher Alliance (IGA) began in 1994 helping develop patient organisations and support patients in Eastern Europe access treatment.
-In 2008, it became a formal organisation with a membership of 32 members.
+In 2008, it became a formal organisation with 32 members.

 EGA has an elected board of nine members, all family members.
-It has 29 member countries (Europe) and three associate (non-Europe).
+It has 29 member countries in Europe and three non-european associate countries.
 EGA serves Gaucher patients globally.

 Vision